Siteimprove/alfa/README.md

 At its core, Alfa is built around a tree structure that mirrors a subset of the [Document Object Model (DOM)](https://www.w3.org/TR/dom) and [CSS Object Model (CSSOM)](https://www.w3.org/TR/cssom/) interfaces.
 This tree structure can be created statically from an HTML document and associated CSS style sheets, or it can be extracted from within a browser also to provide executing of JavaScript.
 Anything else that a browser would typically provide, such as querying elements or computing styles, Alfa implements according to the corresponding W3C specifications.

-By implementing browser aspects, such as a style system and the accessibility tree, directly within Alfa, we gain the ability to do some exciting things that would otherwise not be possible had we relied on only the APIs provided by the browser.
+By implementing browser aspects, such as a style system and the accessibility tree, directly within Alfa, we gain the ability to do some things that would otherwise not be possible had we relied on only the APIs provided by the browser.
 The most radical difference is perhaps the computation of CSS properties, where Alfa can follow declared CSS properties up through cascade, inheritance, and absolutisation.

 At the code level, Alfa is structured as a monolithic repository consisting of several packages that each have their own area of responsibility.
 The primary packages are: